albscui/flybits-coding-challenge/README.md

 Tools used:

 - Express
-- MongoDB
+- Mongoose + MongoDB
 - Docker

 Key features:

-- ability to Create, Read, Update, Delete drink entires
+- ability to Create, Read, Update, Delete drinks
-- ability to use batch style interface to add multiple entries at once
+- ability to use batch style interface to add multiple drinks at once
 - ability to query drinks with specified query strings
 - pagination of queries to prevent data blowup
 - dockerized for easy deployment